leoalho/WeSail/README.md

 # README <!-- omit in toc -->

-[Wesail](https://joukko.io) is a web application created as a project for the "fullstackopen" course.
-It is a social media application for logging planning and sharing sail trips and boat maintenance.
+[Wesail](https://joukko.io) is a social media application for logging planning and sharing sail trips and boat maintenance.

 - [Running the application](#running-the-application)
 - [Testing](#testing)